cityiot/fiware-access-control/advanced_access_control/README.md

 | FIWARE_SERVICE_NAME writer  | Write access to FIWARE service FIWARE_SERVICE_NAME            |
 | Read all services           | Read access to all services                                   |

-You can get run the script in the directory with _npm start -- --help_.
+You can run the script by changing in the directory and running _$ npm install_ _$ npm start -- --help_.
 After you provide the required parameters, a directory 'access_policies' is created that holds the XACML access control rules.
 The rules are named following by the following template: appName + '-' + role.name + '_policies.xml'.
 But before you run the Node app, you must create the user roles for the applications in Keyrock.

 Create a role in  Keyrock, assign it to user
 -----------------------------------------------------